dCache/dcache-book2/config-pnfs.md

 4. Writing to an inherited tag in the subdirectory will break the inheritance-link.
 A *pseudo-primary* tag will be created.
 The directories which inherited the old (inherited) tag will inherit the pseudo-primary tag.
 A pseudo-primary tag behaves exactly like a primary tag, except that the original inherited tag will be restored if the pseude-primary tag is removed.

-If directory tags are used to control the behaviour of DCACHE and/or a tertiary storage system, it is a good idea to plan the directory structure in advance, thereby considering the necessary tags and how they should be set up.
+If directory tags are used to control the behaviour of dCache and/or a tertiary storage system, it is a good idea to plan the directory structure in advance, thereby considering the necessary tags and how they should be set up.
 Moving directories should be done with great care or even not at all.
 Inherited tags can only be created by creating a new directory.

 Global Configuration with Wormholes
 ===================================

 PNFS provides a way to distribute configuration information to all directories in the PNFS filesystem.
 It can be accessed in a subdirectory `.(config)()` of any PNFS-directory.
 It behaves similar to a hardlink.
 In the default configuration this link points to `/pnfs/fs/admin/etc/config/`.
 In it are three files: `'.(config)()'/serverId` contains the domain name of the site, `'.(config)()'/serverName` the fully qualified name of the PNFS server, and `'.(config)()'/serverRoot` should contain “`000000000000000000001080 .`”.

-The DCACHE specific configuration can be found in `'.(config)()'/dCache/dcache.conf`.
+The dCache specific configuration can be found in `'.(config)()'/dCache/dcache.conf`.
 This file contains one line of the format `hostname:port` per DCAP door which may be used by DCAP clients when not using URLs.
 The `dccp` program will choose randomly between the doors listed here.

 Normally, reading from files in PNFS is disabled.
 Therefore it is necessary to switch on I/O access to the files in `'.(config)()'/` by e.g.: